STORYMIRROR

 Formed a lustrous circle gently swirling around her.

-Her simple robe hung from her frail shoulders
+Her simple robe hung from her frail shoulders,

-That drooped in inordinate sorrow.
+drooped in inordinate sorrow.

-"Look at her face," he whispered,
+“Look at her face,” he whispered

-His voice like sharpened steel, and as if she'd heard him,
+and as if she’d heard him,

-She slowly turned her head towards us.
+She turned her head towards us.

-The bottomless pits in her face, where her eyes should be,
+in her face where eyes should be,

 were the stuff of nightmares!